Altyn-moon/Altyn-moon/README.md

 ---

-- Graduated with a Bachelor's degree in Information Systems (GPA 3.57).
+- 🎓 Graduated with a Bachelor's degree in Information Systems (GPA 3.57)
-- Built working web apps using FastAPI, PHP, MySQL, and JavaScript during studies and internships.
+- 🛠 Built real web apps using FastAPI, PHP, MySQL, and JavaScript during university projects
-- Took 3rd place in a corporate coding competition at ZMS, winning a 300,000₸ team prize.
+- 🥉 Took 3rd place in a corporate coding competition at ZMS, winning a 300,000₸ team prize
-- Currently learning React and improving my frontend and backend development skills.
+- ⚛️ Currently learning React and improving both frontend and backend development skills
-- Confident with HTML/CSS, familiar with backend tools and database systems.
+- 💻 Confident with HTML/CSS, familiar with backend tools and databases
-- I recently moved to Almaty to grow my career in IT as a junior full-stack developer.
+- 📍 Recently moved to Almaty to grow my career in IT as a full-stack developer
-- Open to junior roles and internship opportunities in tech teams.
+- 🚀 Actively looking for opportunities to join a development team and grow as a developer

 ---